 This was an in-store promotional magazine that mixed how-to content with advertising.

-Below are some of Martha's commercials for Kmart:
+Below are two of Martha's commercials for Kmart: